 Malesana Tie'tie (Sana) hails from the villages of Vailele and Lona in Upolu, and from Salailua and Gataivai in Savai'i on her mother's side.
-Born and raised in Newtown, Wellington, Sana comes from a big family whom she says, 'I am very close with and who are very important to me.'
+Born and raised in Newtown, Wellington, Sana comes from a big family, with whom she is very close and who are very important to her.